digital-asset/daml/docs/source/daml-repl/index.rst

    the pattern ``pat`` bindings the matches to the variables in the pattern.
    You can then use those variables on subsequent lines.

-   *Note:* Partial pattern, e.g., ``Nothing <- pure (Just 1)`` will only fail in the next line when the result is used and produce a warning on all following lines.
-We are actively working on improving this.

 First create two parties: A party with the display name ``"Alice"`` and the party id ``"alice"`` and a party with the display name ``"Bob"`` and the party id ``"bob"``.